linusshops/prophet/README.md

 Prophet must be executed from the command line at the Magento root.

-`prophet`: Run PHPUnit tests for modules defined in prophet.json (this is an alias of `scry:phpunit`).
+`prophet`: Run tests, default to phpunit.

 `prophet validate`: Confirm that all modules in prophet.json are testable.